 I'm aware of the existence of that provision, yes.

-The provision prohibits any use of funds, it's in the NDA, any use of funds to support joint Russia and U.S. military operations, and it also gives the Secretary of Defense the ability to uh undertake a national security waiver if he thinks that that's the right idea.
+The provision prohibits any use of funds, it's in the NDA, any use of funds to support joint Russia and U.S. military operations, and it also gives the Secretary of Defense the ability to undertake a national security waiver if he thinks that that's the right idea.

 Does the administration accept the legality and binding nature of that provision of law?

-Deal potentially John Bozem.
+Deal potentially with John Bozeman.

 John, you're here someplace.